-Thanksgiving is just a couple of weeks away, which can only mean one thing — and I’m not talking about turkey and the Macy’s parade.
-Thanksgiving means Black Friday (and its nerdier cousin Cyber Monday) are coming up too.
+Thanksgiving is just around the corner, which can only mean one thing — and no, I’m not talking about turkey!
+Thanksgiving means Black Friday is also on the way.
 So, it’s time to get inspired for your campaigns with this collection of awesome Black Friday email examples.

 8 Black Friday Email Examples to Jumpstart Your Holiday Marketing

-Another interesting aspect of this campaign was the customer service phone number included at the bottom.
-They’re not afraid of answering any questions from their subscribers, and having a phone line adds an excellent layer of humanity that will definitely keep their customers happy.
+Another interesting aspect of this campaign is the customer service phone number in the email footer.
+They’re not afraid of answering questions from their subscribers, and having a phone line adds an excellent layer of humanity that is sure to keep customers happy.

 - Be transparent and don’t be afraid to put yourself out there for your customers